geo-smart/sca_mapping_geoweaver/README.md

     - Select the latest release available and download the zip file of the source code.
 For example, if the latest release is `0.0.4`, download `sca_mapping_geoweaver-0.0.4.zip`.

 2. **Import the Workflow into Geoweaver**
-    - Open Geoweaver running on your local machine.
-Here is the [tutorial](https://youtu.be/jUd1dzi18EQ) to setup Geoweaver.
+    - Open Geoweaver running on your local machine. [video guidance](https://youtu.be/jUd1dzi18EQ)
     - Click on "Weaver" in the top navigation bar.
     - A workspace to add a workflow opens up.
 Select the "Import" icon in the top navigation bar.
     - Choose the downloaded zip file, for example, `sca_mapping_geoweaver-0.0.4.zip`.